walt-id/waltid-ssikit-docs/usage-examples/ebsi-essif/usage-examples.md

 The following subsections show several examples of interaction with the EBSI/ESSIF frameworks using the SSIKit command line interface, REST APIs and library SDK.

+For more information about the EBSI/ESSIF support built into SSI Kit, refer to section [**EBSI/ESSIF - European SSI and blockchain infrastructures**](ecosystems-interoperability/ebsi-essif.md).

 ## EBSI DID registration

 This use case describes the steps, which are required to register a DID on the EBSI blockchain.